SpeekeR99/ZS24_ANLP_Zappe/cv02/README.md

     - With this parameter, I personally expected the model to perform better with trained/trainable embeddings.
     - ![Group by embedding training](./img/test_loss_groupby_emb_training.svg?raw=true "Group by embedding training")
     - The chart above again supports my assumption.
+    - 💔nice chart but no labels..
 7. `emb_projection`:
     - I expected the model to be better with the projection layer, it just made sense this way.
     - ![Group by embedding projection](./img/test_loss_groupby_emb_projection.svg?raw=true "Group by embedding projection")
     - As we can see from the chart, my assumption was correct.
     - Not only from the chart, but also from the table above, all the best models had this parameter be True.
+    - 💔nice chart but no labels..
 8. `final_metric`:
     - Here I believed that cosine similarity would be really good, but I expected that the neural metric head would "learn" some hidden patterns between the vectors, something possibly better than just "angle" (?! if possible).
     - ![Group by final metric](./img/test_loss_groupby_final_metric.svg?raw=true "Group by final metric")
     - Here I somehow don't believe the chart above.
 I believe that the neural head should outperform cosine similarity, but the curve of cosine similarity is just constant.
     - I believe the last 50 runs might have been my mentioned combination which doesn't have anything to learn, so it just outputs "constant" loss (a bit different for each batch of course, but still, constant) -- so the chart might be lying to us here.
+    - 💔nice chart but no labels..
 9. `vocab_size`:
     - Here I thought that bigger vocabulary would be better, as the model "knows" more.
     - ![Group by vocab size](./img/test_loss_groupby_vocab_size.svg?raw=true "Group by vocab size")
     - Here my assumption was not really that correct, or we would need deeper analysis, bigger grid search with more options for this parameter.
     - But this parameter seems to have little to no effect on the test loss.
+    - 💔nice chart but no labels..

 ![Parameter importance](./img/test_loss_parameter_importance.png?raw=true "Parameter importance")